What makes Nepal different than other countries

 buddha jayanti

-The surrounding areas are dotted with ancient ruins and remnants of monastic complexes, reflecting the vibrant Buddhist history of the region.
+The areas are dotted with ancient ruins and remnants of monastic complexes, reflecting the vibrant Buddhist history of the region.

 International Recognition

-Lumbini’s importance as the birthplace of Lord Buddha has received international recognition and support. different countries, organizations, and individuals have contributed to the preservation and development of Lumbini, including the establishment of the Lumbini Development Trust and the Lumbini Master Plan to enhance the site’s spiritual, historical, and cultural significance.
+Lumbini’s importance as the birthplace of Lord Buddha has received international recognition and support.
+Different countries, organizations, and individuals have contributed to the preservation and development of Lumbini, including the establishment of the Lumbini Development Trust and the Lumbini Master Plan to enhance the site’s spiritual, historical, and cultural significance.

 Lumbini’s designation as the birthplace of Lord Buddha is a testament to Nepal’s rich religious and historical heritage.
 The site attracts visitors from all over the world, including pilgrims, scholars, and travelers, who come to experience the spiritual atmosphere, explore the ancient relics, and pay homage to one of the most influential spiritual leaders in history.

-Nepal follows Living Goddess Tradition
+Nepal follows the Living Goddess Tradition

 Selection Process